spacebarchat/docs/docs/server/env.md

 Note that this only sets variables for the current shell.
 To make them run by default on opening any shell, add your commands to ``/etc/profile`` on Linux or use ``setx`` instead of ``set`` on Windows.

+!!!
+WARNING "Multithreading is currently broken, so you should define THREADS=1"

 ## Options

 This list may be incomplete.